BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ---

 **Q: When a Mordor/Isengard Warg Rider dismounts, what wargear does it get to keep?
-(Armies of The Lord of the Rings, p.151 & 171)**
+(Armies of The Lord of the Rings, p.151, 171)**

-A: The wargear a Mordor/Isengard Warg Rider is allowed to keep will depend on the wargear they had whilst mounted, as described below:

-- Mordor/Isengard Warg Rider with shield and throwing spears → Mordor/Isengard Orc Warrior with shield.
-- Mordor/Isengard Warg Rider with Orc bow → Mordor/Isengard Orc Warrior with Orc bow.
-- Mordor/Isengard Warg Rider with shield → Mordor/Isengard Orc Warrior with shield.
-- Mordor/Isengard Warg Rider with throwing spears → Mordor/Isengard Orc Warrior with spear.
+A: The wargear a Mordor/Isengard Warg Rider is allowed to keep will depend on the wargear they had whilst mounted, as described below: • Mordor/Isengard Warg Rider with shield and throwing spears → Mordor/Isengard Orc Warrior with shield. • Mordor/Isengard Warg Rider with Orc bow → Mordor/Isengard Orc Warrior with Orc bow. • Mordor/Isengard Warg Rider with shield → Mordor/Isengard Orc Warrior with shield. • Mordor/Isengard Warg Rider with throwing spears → Mordor/Isengard Orc Warrior with spear.

 ---

 **Q: Do Wargs and Fell Wargs that become separated Mounts gain the Beast keyword?
-(Armies of The Lord of the Rings, p.151; Armies of Middle-earth, p.
-104)**
+(Armies of The Lord of the Rings, p.151)**

 A: Yes